 How to create, grow, and fund a tech startup: an operational framework

-Throughout the course of co-founding, advising, and investing in startups over the past couple of decades, my partners/advisors and I at Prota Ventures have developed the following operations framework to help founders through the early stages of startup life:
+Throughout the course of co-founding, advising, and investing in startups over the past couple of decades, my partners/advisors and I at Prota Ventures have developed the following practical operations framework to help founders through the early stages of startup life:

-It's important to note that the detailed order described below matters.
+It's important to note that the basic order described below matters.
 We've learned the hard way, multiple (multiple) times, how doing things significantly out of order leads to miscommunication, wasted time/money, and unnecessary chaos.

 Here's the basic outline